Universal lepton universality violation in exclusive processes

 From Eq.~\eqref{CBr}, the characteristic scales for $C_r$ and $B_r$ are \be \mu_{C} \sim \sqrt{E_j^2r^2+m^2},~~\mu_{B} \sim 2\beta\sqrt{E_j^2r^2+m^2}. \ee Employing $C_r$ and $B_r$ for the process $B^-\to e^-\bar{\nu}_e$, we resum the large logarithms in the ratio $R^B_{\mu e}$ by evolving the factorized functions.
 For our numerical analysis, we set $E_j = m_b/2= 2.4~\mr{GeV}$ and the cone radius for the electronic jet as $r=0.1$ in the $B$ meson rest frame.
 In FIG.~\ref{fig2} we illustrate the resummed result for the asymmetric contribution as a blue solid line.
 Since the electronic jet takes larger phase space, the decay width for $B^-\to e^-\bar{\nu}_e$ is enhanced and the asymmetric contribution becomes $\Delta^B_{\mu e}\sim 0$.
 In this case the characteristic scale $\mu_{C}$ for the electronic jet is given by $\mu_{C} \sim E_j r = 0.24~\mr{GeV}$, which is numerically close to the scale for the muon, $\mu_C \sim m_{\mu}$.
 So in this situation the dependence on the large logarithms in the ratio roughly cancel.

 In summary, we find that the SM can predict fairly large lepton universality violations in high energy exclusive processes.
 The energetic leptonic sector in the process decouples and involves large logarithms of the lepton mass and the photon energy cut.
 Using the factorization result, we can systematically resum large logarithms in the ratio between different lepton flavors.
 The result, Eq.~\eqref{resR}, can be universally applied to different processes including heavy particle decays to a lepton (pair).
 Our analysis can be also extended to Drell-Yan process near threshold and semileptonic $B$ decays when leptons have a large invariant mass $(q)$.
-For example, our result $(\sim R_{\mu e}^Z|_{m_Z \to m_B})$ might be roughly comparable with the experimental data for $B\to K^{(*)} l^+l^-$ with $q^2 > 10.11~\mr{GeV}^2$~\cite{Lees:2012tva} even though we need to do more refined analysis on the three body decay.
+For example, our result $(\sim R_{\mu e}^Z|_{m_Z \to m_B})$ might be roughly comparable with the experimental data for $B\to K^{(*)} l^+l^-$ with $q^2 > 10.11~\mr{GeV}^2$~\cite{Lees:2012tva} even though we need to do more refined analysis on the three body decay.\footnote{ Our factorization is applicable when the energetic lepton pair move in opposite directions in the $B$ rest frame, i.e., in the large $q^2 (\sim m_B^2 - m_K^2)$ region.
+We thus cannot directly compare to the recent LHCb experimental result~\cite{Aaij:2021vac}, which investigated the region $1.1~\mr{GeV}^2 < q^2 < 6~\mr{GeV}^2$. }

-Because we deal with ideal exclusive processes in this Letter, the theoretical analysis is clear.
+Because we deal with ideal exclusive processes in this paper, the theoretical analysis is clear.
 However, experimentally analyzing the same situations would be more challenging.
 It is possible that the realistic, complicated experimental environment would introduce additional IR physics.
 This can affect the result of the lepton universality violation compared to the strict exclusive processes, as demonstrated with the large difference on whether the electron in the final state is isolated or not.

 LD was supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, Israeli Science Foundation (ISF) grant \#1635/16, and Binational Science Foundation grant \#2018722.
 This work has been performed in the framework of COST Action CA 15213 ``Theory of hot matter and relativistic heavy-ion collisions" (THOR), MSCA RISE 823947 ``Heavy ion collisions: collectivity and precision in saturation physics'' (HI\-EIC) and has received funding from the European Un\-ion's Horizon 2020 research and innovation programm under grant agreement No. 824093.
 CK was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (Grant No. NRF-2017R1A2B4010511).
 AL is supported in part by the National Science Foundation under Grant No. PHY-1820760.